-But if you know what to expect, and get a bit of organizing in the final days before the moving day, then the move will go easier.
+But if you know what to expect, and get a bit of organizing in the final days before the moving day.
+Then the move will go easier.
 Here are some tips on how you can prepare for your moving day so that it goes as smoothly as it possibly can.

 Keep a list of things that needs to be done on the moving day

-The Moving Day List helps you remember those overflowing trash bags, the scum in the shower, and all of those other small but important moving tasks that inevitably get shoved aside—things like putting away kitchen supplies, pulling furniture out from tight spaces, and leaving a welcome note for the new folks.
+The Moving Day List helps you remember those overflowing trash bags.
+The scum in the shower, and all of those other small but important moving tasks that inevitably get shoved aside.
+Things like putting away kitchen supplies, pulling furniture out from tight spaces.
+And leaving a welcome note for the new folks.
 And especially things like taking trash bags and newspapers to the street.

 Wake up early on the moving day and be ready for the movers

 Make sure that you’re not still in bed when your moving crew comes knocking.
 Instead, be up and out of the bed, enjoy a relaxing breakfast before you start your day.
-The last thing that you want to be that day is a sleepyhead!
+The last thing that you want to be that day is a sleepyhead.

-Saying goodbye to your old home can be hard for some people, especially if it has been their primary residence for a long time.
+Saying goodbye to your old home can be hard for some people.
+Especially if it has been their primary residence for a long time.
 But your moving crew will appreciate being able to get in and start working as early as possible.
 Moreover, being onsite early means the crew has more time to pack and load everything up before they head off to the destination.

 Whether you are driving cross-country or relocating to a new apartment in the same city, all your valuable electronic devices need to be charged and ready to go.
 This is especially true when you need to coordinate with family members on the placement of furniture and other items at your destination.

-Don’t forget to pack your first night bag
+Don’t forget to pack your first night bag on moving day

 Make sure to pack up a few essentials for your first night such as pajamas, toiletries bag, charger for any electronics, a change of clothes, paper plates, and plastic utensils.
 This will save you time so that you can focus on getting everything ready for moving day.

-A suitcase will keep your luggage neat and organized, while an overnighter bag allows you to spend your first night comfortably in your new home without having to go through boxes looking for items.
+A suitcase will keep your luggage neat and organized.
+While an overnighter bag allows you to spend your first night comfortably in your new home without having to go through boxes looking for items.